Althea Gibson: Post-retirement

+In 1959, shortly after retiring, Gibson appeared in the John Ford film, The Horse Soldiers, playing the secondary, but pivotal, role of Lukey, the housekeeper (and slave) to Miss Hannah Hunter, mistress of Greenbriar Plantation.
+Lukey's dialog was originally written in "Negro" dialect that Gibson found offensive.
+She informed Ford that she would not deliver her lines as written.
+Though Ford was notorious for his intolerance of actors' demands, he agreed to modify the script.

-In 1976 Gibson made it to the finals of the ABC television program Superstars, finishing first in basketball shooting and bowling, and runner-up in softball throwing.
-With the advent of the Open Era she began entering major tennis tournaments again; but by then, in her forties, she was unable to compete effectively against younger players.
-She also attempted a golf comeback, in 1987 at age 60, with the goal of becoming the oldest active tour player, but was unable to regain her tour card.
-In a second memoir, So Much to Live For, she articulated her disappointments, including unfulfilled aspirations, the paucity of endorsements and other professional opportunities, and the many obstacles of all sorts that were thrown in her path over the years.
+In 1968, with the advent of the Open Era, Gibson began entering major tennis tournaments again; but by then—in her forties—she was unable to compete effectively against younger players.

-In 1972 she began running Pepsi Cola's national mobile tennis project, which brought portable nets and other equipment to underprivileged areas in major cities.
+In 1972, Gibson began running Pepsi Cola's national mobile tennis project, which brought portable nets and other equipment to underprivileged areas in major cities.
 She ran multiple other clinics and tennis outreach programs over the next three decades, and coached numerous rising competitors, including Leslie Allen and Zina Garrison.
-"She pushed me as if I were a pro, not a junior", wrote Garrison in her 2001 memoir.
+"She pushed me as if I were a pro, not a junior," wrote Garrison in her 2001 memoir.
 "I owe the opportunity I received to her."

 In the early 1970s, Gibson began directing women's sports and recreation for the Essex County Parks Commission in New Jersey.
-In 1976 she was appointed New Jersey's athletic commissioner, the first woman in the country to hold such a role, but resigned after one year due to lack of autonomy, budgetary oversight, and adequate funding.
+In 1976, she was appointed New Jersey's athletic commissioner, the first woman in the country to hold such a role, but resigned after one year due to lack of autonomy, budgetary oversight, and inadequate funding.
 "I don't wish to be a figurehead", she said.

+In 1976, Gibson made it to the finals of the ABC television program Superstars, finishing first in basketball shooting and bowling, and runner-up in softball throwing.

-In 1977 she challenged incumbent Essex County State Senator Frank J. Dodd in the Democratic primary for his seat.
+In 1977, Gibson challenged incumbent Essex County State Senator Frank J. Dodd in the Democratic primary for his seat.
 She came in second behind Dodd, but ahead of Assemblyman Eldridge Hawkins.
 Gibson went on to manage the Department of Recreation in East Orange, New Jersey.
 She also served on the State Athletic Control Board and became supervisor of the Governor's Council on Physical Fitness and Sports.

+Gibson attempted a golf comeback, in 1987, at age 60, with the goal of becoming the oldest active tour player, but was unable to regain her tour card.
+In a second memoir, So Much to Live For, she articulated her disappointments, including unfulfilled aspirations, the paucity of endorsements and other professional opportunities, and the many obstacles of all sorts that were thrown in her path over the years.